 Photography pricing guide: How to know what to charge in 2022

 No matter what your specialty, freelance photography prices will often vary depending on the duration of the shoot, the editing time required, and your skill and experience level.
-A photographer in a big city will not charge the same as one in a small town, and a food photographer won’t charge the same as a real estate photographer.
+A in a big city will not charge the same as one in a small town, and a food photographer won’t charge the same as a real estate photographer.

-The variables can feel overwhelming at times, but all comes down to valuing your photography and knowing your worth.
+The variables can feel overwhelming at times, but it all comes down to valuing your photography and knowing your worth.
 In this quick and easy guide, we’ll break down the basics of knowing what to charge for your services—and setting yourself up for success in 2022.

 Tip #1: Calculate your costs

 The first step toward setting your prices is knowing your costs—in detail.
-Add up your expenses, from the cost of gear and insurance to travel and transportation, post-processing software, advertising and marketing tools, taxes, subscriptions, studio space, props, backgrounds, and so on.
+Add up your expenses, from the cost of gear and insurance to and transportation, post-processing software, and marketing tools, taxes, subscriptions, studio space, props, backgrounds, and so on.

 That number will give you an idea of what you need to make annually; divide it by the number of jobs you can realistically expect to book, and you’ll know what you need to earn from each job to break even.
 From there, you’ll need to make sure your prices are high enough to earn you a profit.